Do you actually trust your systems —

 Build it so it runs without me

-On working with Claude
+On working with AI

 I use Claude as a second brain — trained on my clients, priorities, and way of thinking.
 Part of what I bring to every engagement is helping founders build that same infrastructure: not just access to AI, but a workflow that actually holds.